Remember Dale? If not, read our previous post first.

 As we are taking on even more projects, you can imagine we get overwhelmed.
 But not on account of the work that needs to be done!
 No, we are fine with the work.
 What overwhelms us is the impending doom of social interaction, and/or the constant threat thereof!
 And the more garden and construction projects we take on, the more reasons Dale has to come over.

 Yesterday, he came by to tell us he spoke to our neighbor from across the street—a woman we have never met even though she is not a new neighbor.
 She was redoing the wooden steps in front of her house and asked Dale where she could get rid of her old wood, and he told her to just throw it in our bin.
 She protested, but Dale said, “Ahh fuck them!”
-With the pride and joy of a child he tells us this.
+He tells us this with the pride and joy of a child.
 Dale is a truly evil man.
 To make matters worse, he said, “You see, that is the spirit of this community.
 We help each other out!”
 For almost 27 years Natalie managed to mind her own business and not get involved with anyone in the neighborhood, and now I come along and we are part of a community.

 I tell you, if it turns out God does not like autistic people and I have to experience an eternal afterlife in hell, my torment would be the threat of a knock on my door (I imagine I would have a house in hell, and endure the obligatory torment from 8–6 excluding potential overtime), and the consequential social interaction.
 I am starting to understand the stereotype of the old Southern geezer with a big rifle, yelling, “Get off my property!” to whoever dares enter his terrain.